 While people think of her as part of the establishment and middle-of-the-road, that is a gross mischaracterization.
 Not just then, but now.
 So in case it isn’t clear: I frequently describe myself as being far more liberal and progressive (radically so on many topics) than the Democratic Party, but this is one queer man who considers Minority Leader Pelosi’s current trajectory to become Speaker of the House as a big Christmas present to the forces of justice, mercy, and compassion.

 Third: My Nice Grandma didn’t always live up to my idealized vision of her.
 Because of how negatively she (and other relatives) reacted to my coming out of the closet in 1991, I had to boycott all family events for six years.
 Not just Christmas Eve: everything.
 If my husband wasn’t welcome as my husband, then I wasn’t.
 It was years later that I would first read Dan Savage’s version of the epiphany that led to the boycott: “The only leverage adult queer people have over parents and other family members is our presence in their lives.
 We shouldn’t fear losing them, they should fear losing us.”
-Because of the many times over a couple of months I had been told by multiple relatives that I was going to hell and deserved it, that sure I could live my life as I chose but any time I was in there home… I had had to tell them I wouldn’t not visit them, ever, but if they liked they could come visit me.
+Because of the many times over a couple of months I had been told by multiple relatives that I was going to hell and deserved it, that sure I could live my life as I chose but any time I was in there home… I had had to tell them I would not visit them, ever, but if they liked they could come visit me.
 Though, any time they were in my home…

 (Those ellipses can imply so much, no?)